GENERAL INFORMATION: 503-823-4000

 4. The City shall collect fees and charges for the processing and administration of deferred payment agreements as set by general ordinance.

-A. Upon written request of the responsible City bureau, the City Auditor is authorized to cancel assessments of system development charges, without further Council action, where the property is not physically connected to the public improvement of where the new development approved by the building permit is not constructed and the building permit is cancelled.
-The City Auditor shall establish administrative guidelines and fees or charges relating to the cancellation of assessments.
-The City Auditor shall maintain on file for public inspection a current copy administrative guidelines and fees or charges.
+A. Upon written request of the responsible City bureau, the Revenue Division is authorized to cancel assessments of system development charges, without further Council action, where the property is not physically connected to the public improvement of where the new development approved by the building permit is not constructed and the building permit is cancelled.
+The Revenue Division shall establish administrative guidelines and fees or charges relating to the cancellation of assessments.
+The Revenue Division shall maintain on file for public inspection a current copy administrative guidelines and fees or charges.

 B. For property which has been subject to a cancellation of assessment of system development charges, a new installment payment contract shall be subject to the code provisions applicable to system development charges and installment payment contracts on file on the date the new contract is received by the City.